AVSystem/Anjay/doc/sphinx/source/AdvancedTopics/AT-NetworkErrorHandling.rst

          `anjay_configuration_t <../api/structanjay__configuration.html>`_.

 .. [#hs] To prevent infinite loop of handshakes, DTLS handshake is only retried
-         if the failed RPC was **not** performed immediately after the previous handshake; otherwise the behavior described in "Timeout (NoSec)" is used.
+         if the failed operation was **not** performed immediately after the previous handshake; otherwise the behavior described in "Timeout (NoSec)" is used.

 .. [#a]  Communication with all servers will be aborted and
          `anjay_all_connections_failed()